Q. Do I need special training to install Uponor MLC (Multilayer composite)?

 YES.
 This will have no detrimental effect on the pipe.

-Q. Can I use MLC piping outside, i.e. under decking?
+Q. Can I use MLC pipes outside, i.e. under decking?

 NO. This is not really recommended.
-Without adequate protection the pipe would be susceptible to accidental damage, rodent attack, frost, sunlight, etc.
+Without adequate protection the pipe would be susceptible to accidental damage, frost, sunlight, etc.

 Q. Can I apply silicone sealant onto MLC pipe?